aljoromer/cs103aCPA02/README.md

-# CS103a Express App Demo
+# CS103a Creative Programming Assignment 02

-This is a starter project which has a simple authentication module and provides access to a mongoose database in the cloud.
+This is a very basic node.js project designed to showcase knowledge of node.js, Express, Mongodb Atlas, and Heroku.

+It allows an authenticated user to list items for sale.

 ## Installation
 Download the project from github and download nodejs and npm from https://nodejs.org